gitsdp-dev/C-Programming-Tutorial-Free-and-User-Friendly-from-CodeCrafters/README.md

 step 6: VS CODE will recommed to insall c/c++ extension pack to connect to your installed compilers.
 Don't worry, the extension is mae by Microsoft themselves.

-step 7: After writing the program, run it using the play button names "Run" or "Debug" on the toolbar of VS CODE*/
+step 7: After writing the program, run it using the play button names "Run" or "Debug" on the toolbar of VS CODE

 Hurray!
 You have run your first program successfully!